inveniosoftware/docs-invenio-rdm/docs/install/index.md

 You can run the main InvenioRDM application in two modes (choose one):

-- Containerized application and services (good for a quick preview)
+- Containerized application and services (good for a quick preview).
-- Local application with containerized services (good for developers or if want to customize InvenioRDM).
+- Local application with containerized services (good for developers or if you want to customize InvenioRDM).

 **Containerized application**